OnSSET/onsset/OnSSET_Manual/OnSSET_model.rst

 (electrified) or 0 (non-electrified).

 The algorithm calculates the cost of generating electricity at each cell for different electrification configurations based on the local specificities and cost related parameters.
-Depending on the energy demand, transmission and distribution network requirements, energy resource availability etc. the LCOE for each of the seven technology configurations is calculated in each cell.
+Depending on the electricity demand, transmission and distribution network requirements, energy resource availability etc. the LCOE for each of the seven technology configurations is calculated in each cell.
 The LCOE of a specific technology option represents the final cost of electricity required for the overall system to break even over the project lifetime.